greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

 ## <a id="task_hkd_gzv_fp"></a>Starting Greenplum Database

-Start an initialized Greenplum Database system by running the `gpstart` utility on the master instance.
+Start an initialized Greenplum Database system by running the `gpstart` utility on the coordinator instance.

 Use the `gpstart` utility to start a Greenplum Database system that has already been initialized by the `gpinitsystem` utility, but has been stopped by the `gpstop` utility.
 The `gpstart` utility starts Greenplum Database by starting all the Postgres database instances on the Greenplum Database cluster. `gpstart` orchestrates this process and performs the process in parallel.

-Run `gpstart` on the master host to start Greenplum Database:
+Run `gpstart` on the coordinator host to start Greenplum Database:
 ```
 $ gpstart
 ```